FluxFlu/Just.JS/README.md

 // Even though you have two different values with the same name, attributes are an exception to this rule.
 // You are allowed to have as many attributes as you want with the same name in a file.
 ```
-#### Values are returned as an array through the jjs function.
+#### Values are returned as through the jjs function.
 Await must be used since jjs is an async function.
+Only a single value is returned, so you must use an array to return multiple values.

 For example: